 In Filevine, the email will appear as an orange email icon.
 This email will not use the project email.
 The “Sent from” and “Sent to” information will remain the same as in Outlook.

 The activity item will also include an .eml file of the email.
 Click the .eml file in the item and download.
 The file will open as an email, where you will be able to reply, forward, etc. just as you would normally for an email.

 If adding a task or comment, the email will appear as a task or comment activity item, respectively.
 Comments can be added on these email items in either the add-in or Filevine, and will appear in both.
 Tasks, mentions, and more can be added in comments the same way that they would normally be added in Filevine.
 Any tasks or comments will be added by the user “Filevine Integration.”

 The two other tabs in the add-in display the contacts and team members for the project, respectively.
 Additionally, any of the project’s contacts can be added, cced, or bcced on any email from the Contacts tab.

 In the contacts tab, search for a contact by selecting either name or email from the dropdown next to the search bar, and then entering the search term.

-Once your desired contact or team member has been identified, click on the “add,” “cc,” or “bcc” button to add them as recipients.
+Once your desired contact has been identified, click on the “add,” “cc,” or “bcc” button to add them as recipients.